pace-gt/signac_numpy_tutorial/README.md

 ### Overview

-This is a `signac` and `row` workflow example/tutorial for a simple Numpy calculation, which utilizes the following workflow steps:
+This is a `signac` and `row` workflow example/tutorial for a simple `numpy` calculation, which utilizes the following workflow steps:

  - **Part 1:** For each individual job (set of state points), this code generates the `signac_job_document.json` file from the `signac_statepoint.json` data.
 The `signac_statepoint.json` only stores the set of state points or required variables for the given job.
 The `signac_job_document.json` can be used to store any other variables that the user wants to store here for later use or searching.

-- **Part 2:** This writes the input values into a file that `Numpy` will use to do a calculation in `Part 3`.
+- **Part 2:** This writes the input values into a file that `numpy` will use to do a calculation in `Part 3`.
 There are four (4) random numbers generated that used the initial `value_0_int` value and the `replicate_number_int` value to seed the random number generator.

 - **Part 3:** Calulate the dot product of the four (4) random numbers generated in `Part 2` (4 numbers dot [1, 2, 3, 4]).
 Also, run a bash command `echo "Running the echo command or any other bash command here"`, which is an example of how to run a bash command to run a software package inside the commands for each state point.